 I had the kids chose three colors in a color progression.
 We mixed up the colors on the palette making sure that we had enough paint to finish the painting.

 Step 3: Paint a gradient from light to dark

 If you are trying to get an ombre effect, I would use a large wide brush.
 Start with the lightest color to the darkest color.
 You might want to mark equal spacing for younger kids to aide them in keeping the spacing of the three colors equal.

 If you are trying to get an ombre effect, I would use a large wide brush

 Step 4: Let it dry

-When you are done, you get an ombre effect with the image remaining the white color of the canvas.
+When you are done, you get an ombre effect with the image remaining the white color of the canvas, hence resisting the water color!
 My daughter had to go over hers with another wash after it dried because her colors were too light at first, so be sure you have enough pigment to water when you mix your colors on your palette.

 Please leave your comments below about your experiences with Brea Reese Watercolor Resist Panels.
 We would love to see all your beautiful creations, so be sure and share with us.

 As I mentioned before, here is a great tutorial at Instructables Craft to make your own watercolor resist panels: Watercolor Resist Cards